Network coin supply approaches

 Advantages

 Incentivises usage or investment - Spending or investment is encouraged as the network coin can eventually lose value over time.
-This is not always the case as if the economy is growing faster than the rate of the network coin supply the price of the network coin could still go up over time as the expansion rate is smaller than the growing demand for the network coin.
+This is not always the case as if the economy is growing faster than the rate of the network coin supply the price of the network coin could still go up over time as the expansion rate could be smaller than the increasing demand for the network coin.

-Reduced debt burdens - It would become cheaper to repay loans over time due to the reduced price of the network coin in the future.
-This is good for borrowers and bad for lenders.
+Reduced debt burdens - If supply changes cause inflation it would become cheaper to repay loans over time due to the reduced price of the network coin in the future.
+This might be good for borrowers but it is bad for lenders.

-Added network coin supply could be treasury income - The new supply of the network coin that is created by the expansionary monetary policy could be used as treasury income that then benefits the ecosystem.
+Added network coin supply could be treasury income - The new supply of the network coin that is created by the expansionary monetary policy could be introduced as treasury income which then benefits the ecosystem.
 Demurrage using a network coin tax could be adopted in parallel to an expansionary monetary policy.

 Disadvantages

-Erodes purchasing power - Holders of the network coin suffer as the value of the coin falls year after year if the expansion rate is above the rate of demand growth for the network coin.
+Erodes purchasing power - Holders of the network coin suffer as the value of the coin falls year after year if the expansion rate is above the demand growth for the network coin.
 This makes other assets more desirable to hold instead of the network coin.
-An expansion rate that is higher than the demand growth rate for the networkcoin makes it more difficult to maintain a higher network coin tax as there is already a large incentive to exchange the network coin for more storable assets.
-However the new coins that are minted can be used for ecosystem funding initiatives just like network coin taxes.
+An expansion rate that is higher than the demand growth rate for the network coin makes it more difficult to maintain a higher network coin tax as there is already a large incentive to exchange the network coin for more storable assets.
+However the new coins that are minted can be used for ecosystem funding initiatives just like how network coin taxes can be used.

-Rate of expansion complexity - If the rate of expansion was fixed it would be predictable but inflexible to changes in the economy, people would know the price of the network coin could keep falling if the expansion rate exceeds the demand growth for the network coin.
+Rate of expansion complexity - If the rate of expansion was fixed it would be predictable but inflexible to changes in the economy, people would know the price of the network coin could keep falling if the expansion rate exceeds the growth of demand for the network coin.
 If the rate of expansion is managed by the community this adds a large amount of governance and implementation complexity to handle at a global scale.
 One way this complexity could be reduced is by targeting a low expansion rate that reliably doesn’t exceed the average economic growth rate.
-This could prevent asset price increases and lead to slower network coin price appreciation as the expansion rate could better align the supply increases with the ongoing growth of the economy.
+This could prevent asset price increases and also lead to a reduced amount of network coin price appreciation as now the expansion rate could be better aligned with the ongoing growth of the economy.

 Summary

-An expansionary supply when coupled with a demurrage based network coin, such as through a network coin tax, could be effective for increasing the velocity of the network coin and for maintaining more stable prices.
+An expansionary supply when coupled with a network coin tax based coin could be effective for increasing the velocity of the network coin and for improving price stability.
 Both the expansionary effects and demurrage rate could encourage usage or investment of the network coin.
 However the introduction of an expansionary rate can also introduce complexity around how this is going to be managed and governed.
 The ecosystem would now need to be concerned with both the network coin tax rate and the supply expansion rate.

 Fixed